Preserving linear invariants in ensemble filtering methods: Computational examples

 Figure \ref{fig:linadvection_metrics} reports the time-averaged evolution of the RMSE and the spread of the \linad problem using the \unenkf (blue) and the \consenkf (yellow) for varying ensemble sizes $M$.
 Both filters use optimally tuned inflation and covariance tapering.
 We note that the \consenkf has a slightly better RMSE than its \uncons version.
-This result is consistent with the results of Section \ref{subsec:synthetic_linear} for small ratio $r/n$.
-The spread over the ensemble size is roughly similar.
-While these global metrics can be somewhat deceptive in terms of improvement, the true benefit of preserving the mass is revealed by examining the evolution of the mass estimate, which is reported in Figure \ref{fig:linadvection_mass}.
+This result is consistent with the results of Section \ref{subsec:synthetic_linear} for small ratios $r/n$.
+The spread over the ensemble size is similar.
+While these global metrics can be somewhat deceptive regarding improvement, the true benefit of preserving the mass is revealed by examining the evolution of the mass estimate, shown in Figure \ref{fig:linadvection_mass}.

 We observe from Figure \ref{fig:linadvection_mass} that the \consenkf conserves mass up to machine precision.
 At the same time, the optimally tuned \unenkf shows notable unphysical variations in the mass estimate (up to $20 \%$) for $M = 40$ and does not necessarily converge to the true invariant as we assimilate more observations.